Here’s my working bibliography, with purchase links as appropriate.

 “Witch Fire,” Beauty Has Her Way, Dark Quest Books, January 2011.

-M was looking for a vacation.
+Morgan was looking for a vacation.
 She found a mission, enchanted tattoos, and a crazy religious fanatic with a vendetta.
 (Tie-in to Tear the Earth Asunder.)

 “Vengeance on the Layover,” Cobalt City Timeslip, Timid Pirate, October 2010.